Crime and How To Get Elected in 2024

 But here's one comment left on iTunes Apple, and it's titled The Best.

-I appreciate all the wisdom you shared today
+victor you beacon of hope i appreciate this all the wisdom you shared today

 and

-It's a great honor to be able to engage with you in this
+every day.
+It's a great honor to be able to engage with you in